 Can I foster if I'm gay or lesbian?

-Yes, Islington is committed to equal opportunities and we are interested in what skills and abilities you can offer.
+Yes, Islington is committed to equal opportunities and promote anti-discriminatory practice, we are interested in what skills and abilities you can offer.

 Can I foster if I'm single?

-Yes, we welcome your application if you’re single, in a relationship or married.
+Yes, we welcome your application if you are single, in a relationship or married.

 Can I foster if I have a criminal record?